TopologicalBird/8cell_embryo_3D_segmentation/README.md

-# 8cell_embryo_3D_segmentation
+# PomSeg: A Persistent Homology based tool for the segmentation of embryo membrane images
-3D embryo membrane segmentation with PH
+## Description

-This notebook shows a method to segment embryo membrane images using persistent homology (PH).
+This is a 3D embryo membrane segmentation tool with persistent homology.

 The 2D PH-based mask construction part is related to the following code, but this one is simpler.